Control the UBTECH Alpha Robot Digital Servos (UBT-12HC) with ARC

 - Choose the Servo category tab.

-- Press the UBTECH Alpha Servos UBT-12HC icon to add the control to your project.
+- Press the UBTECH Alpha Servos UBT-12HC icon to add the robot skill to your project.

 The Virtual Ports (V0..V99) in ARC can be assigned to the UbTech servos.